 This kind of visibility is important to online optimisation as a whole, not just in terms of voice search.
 But when a user searches through a voice-operated assistant for “businesses near me” (e.g., “OK Google, find a cafe near me”), claiming your Google My Business or Bing Places for Business listing is imperative.

 In a similar vein, featured snippets are text-based results that appear at the top of Google search results and usually display in response to a question.
 They can take the form of a short paragraph, a table, or a list.
 Google finds what it believes to be the most succinct answer to a query (provided it’s formatted correctly) and displays it pride of place above all of the search results.
 Understandably this is quite a coveted position in search visibility!

 With these factors in mind, it stands to reason that optimisation may be more angled towards long tail keywords – even full questions and sentences – rather than the 2- or 3-word strong target keywords of the past.
 We may even see a resurgence of the good, old-fashioned FAQ (Frequently Asked Questions) page.

-It’s obviously still early days yet, and there are a lot of developments that could throw us a curve-ball.
+It’s still early days yet, but recent insights are positive with 46% of internet users worldwide adopting a voice search tool or a voice-controlled smart assistant/speaker in the last month (Source: Globalwebindex 2018).
+How Can Small Businesses Prepare for Voice Search Optimisation?.
 It’s therefore important to keep an interest in how the trend of voice search progresses as a whole.
 When the first mainstream smartphone was released (the original iPhone in 2007), we would have never guessed the magnitude and pervasiveness of mobile web usage just a decade later, and some of the twists and turns we’ve seen as the platform grew.
 Voice assistant devices and apps are likely to be much the same.